Opinion | The wrong way to fight vaccine nationalism

 “We are in a race against time, and unfortunately Big Pharma is standing in the way of speedily addressing this problem,” Rep. Jan Schakowsky (D-Ill.), who supports the effort to waive intellectual property protections, told me in an interview.
 “I think the real security issue is that while the United States balks in making sure that we help ourselves, that these adversaries will just jump right in.”

-Schakowsky argued that alternative measures for helping poor countries manufacture vaccines are simply not moving fast enough to save lives and the United States has a duty to respond.
+Schakowsky argued that alternative measures for helping poor countries manufacture vaccines are simply not moving fast enough to save lives and that the United States has a duty to respond.
 House Speaker Nancy Pelosi (D-Calif.) personally conveyed her support for the waiver to President Biden, Schakowsky said.

 But Big Pharma is just one piece of the puzzle.
 Countries such as India and South Africa have been trying to weaken WTO intellectual property protections for decades.
 The mRNA technology that underpins the Pfizer and Moderna vaccines was funded initially by the Defense Advanced Research Projects Agency and has national security implications.